-The Victorian Government recently reviewed the FoI Act (Vic) and has introduced amendments that commenced on 1 September 2017.
+In 2017, the Victorian Government reviewed the FoI Act (Vic) and introduced amendments that commenced on 1 September 2017.

 On 1 September 2017, the Victorian Freedom of Information Commissioner and the Victorian Commissioner for Privacy and Data Protection merged into a single office, the Victorian Information Commissioner.

 The FoI Act (Vic) covers Victorian Government departments, local councils and prescribed authorities, such as Victoria Police (see s 5 for the definition of “prescribed authority”).
 Additional bodies are brought under the Act by the Freedom of Information Regulations 2009 (Vic) (see sch 1).
 The Act and regulations can be downloaded from the website of the Victorian Information Commissioner (“VI Commissioner”) (http://foicommissioner.vic.gov.au).
 Through the VI Commissioner’s website, you can search for the names and contact details of many of the agencies that are subject to the FoI Act (Vic).

 • the right to access a document of an agency and an official document of a minister (other than an exempt document) is conferred by section 13 – exempt documents are outlined in part IV (ss 28–38A);